linkspreed/General_Linkspreed/log.md

 ## All changes that we will make from 12.07.2022 will appear here ...

 ### 17.10.2022 (announcement UpNode)
+- Soon we will introduce UpNode v18. 😎
+- A whole new experience! 🥳🚀

+### 17.10.2022 (announcement UpNode)
 - **UpNode** is heading straight for version 18.0.0.

 ### 17.10.2022 (announcement UpNode)